 John F. Bergner is a shareholder in the Dallas, Texas office of Winstead PC.
 Mr. Bergner has been with Winstead for more than 24 years and serves as chairman of the wealth preservation practice group.
 Mr. Bergner is a specialist in estate planning and probate law certified by the Texas Board of Legal Specialization.
 His practice involves complex tax, estate and business succession planning as well as administration of estates.
 He earned a B.B.A. and J.D. from Washburn University, and an M.L.T. from Georgetown University Law Center.
 Mr. Bergner is active in the American Bar Association and is past chair of the Estate and Gift Tax Committee of the ABA's Tax Section.
 He is a Fellow of the American College of Trust and Estate Counsel.
 He has lectured at numerous tax and estate planning seminars and is a visiting adjunct professor at the University of Miami Law School.
 He serves on the Editorial Board of the Practical Tax Lawyer, published by the ALI-ABA.

-Harris L. Bonnette, Jr. is a shareholder in the law firm of Ivan, Cole, Bonnette & Kane in Jacksonville, Florida.
+Harris L. Bonnette, Jr. is a shareholder in the law firm of Fisher, Tousey, Leas & Ball in Jacksonville, Florida.
 He graduated from the University of Florida (B.S.
 1986), University of Miami (J.D.
 1989), and Washington University in St. Louis (LL.M. in Taxation 1990).
-Mr. Bonnette is a Florida Bar Board Certified Tax Lawyer and is AV rated.
-He is a Co-Director for Education of the Tax Section of the Florida Bar and the Co-Vice Chair of the Estate & Trust Tax Planning Committee of the Florida Bar Real Property, Probate, and Trust Law Section.
-Mr. Bonnette is the immediate past chair of Tax Section of the Jacksonville Bar Association.
-He is the author of the article: The IRS Will Absolutely, Positively Not Pay Your Attorneys' Fees (Or Will They?), The Florida Bar Journal (May, 2010, Vol. 84, No. 5).
+Mr. Bonnette is a Florida Bar Board Certified Tax Lawyer, currently serves as the chair of the Florida Bar’s Tax Certification Committee (term through 2015), and is AV rated.
+He is the treasurer for the Tax Section of the Florida Bar and is a liaison between the Tax Section and Real Property, Probate, and Trust Law Section of the Florida Bar.
+Mr. Bonnette is a past chair of the Tax Section of the Jacksonville Bar Association.
+He is the author of the article: The IRS Will Absolutely, Positively Not Pay Your Attorneys’ Fees (Or Will They?), The Florida Bar Journal (May, 2010).
 Mr. Bonnette practices in all areas of Federal tax controversies, all trust and estate disputes including will and trust contests, estate and trust litigation, and estate and trust administration.
-After earning his LL.M. degree, he became an attorney with the Internal Revenue Service's Chief Counsel's Office from 1990 to 1995, first in Austin, Texas and then in Jacksonville, Florida.
+After earning his LL.M. degree, he became an attorney with the Internal Revenue Service’s Chief Counsel’s Office from 1990 to 1995, first in Austin, Texas and then in Jacksonville, Florida.

 Lawrence Brody is a partner in the St. Louis office of Bryan Cave LLP, an international law firm.
 He is a member of its Private Client Service Group and its Entrepreneurial, Technology & Commercial Practice Client Service Groups.
 He is an adjunct professor at Washington University School of Law, and is a frequent lecturer and the author or co-author of numerous articles and books on the use of life insurance in estate and employee benefit planning, including two BNA Tax Management Portfolios, two books for the National Underwriter Company, and a number of books in the American Bar Association Insurance Counselor Series.
 Mr. Brody is a member of the American College of Trust and Estate Counsel and the American College of Tax Counsel.
 He is a frequent particpant at American Law Institute-American Bar association programs and Society of Financial Professionals programs and teleconferences and is a member of the Advisory Committee of the University of Miami Heckerling Institute on Estate Planning.